top of page

 flower tree.jpg

-If you’re curious about nature-based wellbeing and want simple practices you can easily incorporate into your daily life, join the mailing list below.
-No spam, just helpful tips and suggestions.
+If you’re curious about nature-based wellbeing and want simple practices, journal prompts and updates on workshops and events, join the mailing list below.

 woman walking barefoot across a fallen log in the forest